puigfp/geotag/README.md

 ### ExifTool can already geotag pictures

-Using the [`-geotag` command](https://exiftool.org/geotag.html#geotag) and a KML export of the location history, exiftool can almost do the same thing as this script.
+Using the [`-geotag` command](https://exiftool.org/geotag.html#geotag) and a KML export of the location history, ExifTool can almost do the same thing as this script.
 However, using a script such as this one gives me more control:

 - applying some preprocessing to the location history (GPS data is noisy, and removing absurd GPS data points can make the results a lot better)
 - overwriting already existing GPS data or not, using any condition
 - ...

+### Performance

+When updating the EXIF metadata of a photo, ExifTool **always rewrites the whole file**.
+Thus, adding location metadata to your photo can make your computer rewrite 10s of gigabytes.
+This can take a lot of time and reduce the lifespan or your SSD / SD card.

+If this is an issue for you I would recommend against adding location metadata to all your files, but only adding metadata to the files you actually end up keeping.

 ### TODOs